16 Animals Die as Pakistan Violates Ceasefire Along LoC in J&K's Rajouri, Poonch

 The cross-border firing between the two sides was going on when the last reports were received, he said.

-Deputy Commissioner, Poonch, Rahul Yadav said 16 domestic animals were killed in the overnight Pakistani shelling in the Balakote area.
+Deputy Commissioner, Poonch, Rahul Yadav said 16 domestic animals were killed in the overnight Pakistani shelling in the Balakot area.

 "The class work in four schools was suspended today (Saturday) as a precautionary measure as there was apprehension of unexploded mortar shells lying in the vicinity," Yadav told PTI.